JuliaInterop/CxxWrap.jl/README.md

 Pkg.add("CxxWrap")
 ```
 ### Building on Windows
-To build on Windows, you need to set the `BUILD_ON_WINDOWS` environment variable to `"1"` in order to avoid the automatic binary download.
-The build prerequisites are:
+To install on Windows, you need to do the following before running ```Pkg.add("CxxWrap")```:
-- Cmake in the path
+* Make sure the system has Visual Studio 2015 (aka Visual Studio 14) with Visual C++ installed (community edition ISO download link can be found at https://gist.github.com/CHEF-KOCH/8078b39e1aad71ef6c317a3c0edb6ec9).
+Note 1: Visual Studio default installation only gives you C# and VB.
+User must select custom installation and choose Visual C++ to be installed.
-- Latest version of Visual Studio (Visual Studio 2015 Update 2 RC with MSVC 19.0.23824.1, it won't work on older versions due to internal compiler errors)
+Note 2: Visual Studio 2015 (Update 2 RC with MSVC 19.0.23824.1 or newer) is required; older versions won't work due to internal compiler errors; Visual Studio 2017 won't work for now but should work in the future.
+* Make sure CMake has been installed (download at https://cmake.org/download/), and its bin folder is included in the environmental variable PATH.
+For example, if the installation path is C:\CMake, then C:\CMake\bin should be included in PATH - normally the installer would add it automatically.
+* Create an environmental variable BUILD_ON_WINDOWS with the value 1.
+This tells the installer to build the binary on the local machine using CMake and Visual Stuido compiler instead of downloading the binary from server.

 ## Boost Python Hello World example
 Let's try to reproduce the example from the [Boost.Python tutorial](http://www.boost.org/doc/libs/1_59_0/libs/python/doc/tutorial/doc/html/index.html).
 Suppose we want to expose the following C++ function to Julia in a module called `CppHello`: